ejsumi/ejsumi.github.io/_posts/2025-10-02-copilitusage.md

 A few months ago, I shared my experience with [Msty as an AI aggregator](https://ejsumi.github.io/projects/2025/08/08/msty.html) for personal AI projects.
 Today, I want to talk about how in work we use Enterprise Copilot in the technical writers team.

 Here's the thing - documentation work involves a lot of back-and-forth.
-You get requirements documents, user stories, sometimes info in emails.
-Your job is to comprehend, abstract to clear user guides and release notes.
+You get requirements documents, user stories, and sometimes details in emails.
+Your job is to comprehend and abstract the data to create user guides and release notes.
 It takes time, multiple drafts, and constant clarifications because information is scattered and not complete.

-In our organization, we have access to Enterprise Copilot and due to data privacy issues, other AI chat tools are not allowed for project work.
+In our organization, we have access to Enterprise Copilot, and due to data privacy issues, other AI chat tools are not allowed for project work.

 **From Blank Pages to First Drafts**

-Before Copilot, creating the first draft took considerable time.
-New features or technical terms would show up without context, and would need to spend hours figuring out what they meant.
-The gap in domain understanding meant incomplete documentation and more review cycles.
+Before Copilot, creating the first draft took time.
+New features or technical terms would come up without context, and would need to spend hours figuring out what they meant.
+The gap in details or context could lead to incomplete documentation and more review cycles.

 I started experimenting with Copilot cautiously - simple prompts for language review.
 Generic requests like "improve this text" gave mediocre results.
 But when I got specific - "Review this paragraph for passive voice" or "Check if this matches our conversational tone" - the output improved.

-That's when it clicked: Copilot isn't a magic wand.
-It's a tool that needs clear direction.
+It became clear that to get the expected outcome, Co-pilot required  clear instructions.

 **How I Actually Use It**

-There are guidelines on how to use the prompts and training is given to the team members.
-There are also a set of prompt templates created for the various taks in the team.
-If there are tweaks required for different product, the template is customized as per the requirements.
-This helps junior team members generate drafts faster without starting from scratch.
-Also, it ensures that the output is consistent is tone and style.
+Training and guidelines are given to the team members on how to use Copilot.
+There is a set of prompt templates created for the various tasks in the team.
+If there are tweaks required for different products, the template is customized as required.
+This helps junior team members to generate drafts faster without starting from scratch.
+Also, it ensures that the output is consistent in tone and style.

 For example: "Based on this SRS document, explain the core user workflow for [Product Name] in simple terms.
 List any assumptions you're making."